bobshriver/UNR-EcoForecast/labs/ts_decomp_autocorr.md

 convert the `tmin_C` column (minimum temperature) to a time series object.
 Now you are ready to answer the questions below.

-*Each group should submit two files as attachments in an email to Bob,  an R script containing all the code you wrote, and a pdf/docx/odt file with answers to the following questions.
-Only one person per group needs to submit files.*
+*Each group should submit two files as attachments in webcampus to Bob,  an R script containing all the code you wrote, and a pdf/docx file with answers to the following questions.
+Each person needs to submit files, even if they are the same as your partner*

 1) Decompose the time series using the `decompose()` function.
 Is there any clear trend in the minimum temperature time series?
 What does the seasonal signal look